pantheon-org/opencode-warcraft-notifications/docs/workflows-setup.md

 ## 🎯 **Streamlined Architecture Overview**

-The workflow system has been optimized from 7 legacy workflows down to **3 essential workflows** that provide comprehensive automation:
+The workflow system has been optimized from 7 legacy workflows down to **4 essential workflows** that provide comprehensive automation:

-- **67% reduction** in workflow complexity
+- **43% reduction** in workflow complexity (7 → 4 workflows)
 - **AI-powered** semantic versioning
 - **Enhanced security** and quality gates
+- **Branch protection compliance** with automated PR creation
 - **Comprehensive automation** with intelligent decision-making

 ## 🏗️ Workflow Architecture